5 June 2026

 - Private Companies Ltd by Shares

-- Organisations distributing profits to members or shareholders (or whose constitution allows for this, whether or not they actually do distribute them)
+- Organisations that distribute profits to members or shareholders, or whose constitution permits this, whether or not they do so in practice

 - Grant-making bodies applying for funding to redistribute to individuals or groups